pivovarit/quarkus-hazelcast-client-extension/README.md

 ### Configuration Files

-The default location for `hazelcast-client.yml` and `hazelcast-client.xml` files is `src/main/resources`.
-If you want to use a different location, remember to provide GraalVM with its location (native mode only).
+The default location for `hazelcast-client.yml` is `src/main/resources`.
+If you want to use a different one, remember to provide GraalVM with its location (native mode only).

 #### Configuration using `hazelcast-client.yml`